UVA K-12 Advisory Council History

 The greatest opportunity for partnerships imagined early on is one that has become the signature project of the Council, the Statewide Communities of Practice for Excellence (SCOPE).
 Born out of a recognition that leadership and funding provided previously by the state would not be available to address the increasing challenge of succession management, the founding members committed to the creation of a two-year cohort experience for emerging leaders within their districts.
 From SCOPE’s inception, cohort experiences continue to be facilitated by UVA leaders and the content continues to be delivered by Council members and UVA faculty.
 The expense of developing these cohorts of promising leaders has been largely absorbed by the participating districts.

-The SCOPE program will begin its eighteenth cohort in September 2022.
+The SCOPE program began its nineteenth cohort in September 2023.
 Approximately 1000 Virginia school leaders will have graduated from the program at the conclusion of this cohort.
 SCOPE graduates have moved into all levels of leadership positions within Virginia school districts, including superintendent roles.

 A more recent and major endeavor by the Council has been the collaboration with the UVA School of Education and Human Development to sponsor annual policy summits.
 In April 2017 the Council identified the chronic teacher shortage as a topic to examine more deeply through in-depth discussions among concerned stakeholders and to make policy recommendations to address it within the state of Virginia.
 Given the success of this first event, the UVA K-12 Advisory Council partnered with the School of Education and Human Development (EDH), the Virginia Office of the Secretary of Education, Virginia Department of Education (VDOE), the Virginia Association of School Superintendents (VASS), and the Virginia Association of Supervision and Curriculum Development (VASCD) to host a series of summits.